-Information about the geography of Skiathos
+About the geography of Skiathos island, Greece

 Skiathos is part of the group of Greek islands called Sporades, located north west of Evia island.
 It is located between the coasts of Magnesia (west) and the island of Skopelos (east).
 On its west side, Skiathos is bordered by the Skiathos Channel and on its eastern side by the Skopelos Channel.
 Skiathos has an area of 61 sq. km., is 12 km long and 6 km wide from north to south and its perimeter is 48 km.